SEKOIA-IO/intake-formats/Microsoft Defender/README.md

 # Microsoft Defender

 ## Description
-Microsoft Defender is an offer from Microsoft for individuals, business and enterprise to protect their digital assets (endpoints, accounts, emails, ...)
+Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.